Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 For the slats and vertical support members, I would not need a pattern.
 I cut the patterns out of the paper to transfer onto the cedar boards.

 I traced the patterns onto the wood and cut them with a band saw.
 For the angled surface of the braces, I tilted the table on my band saw.

 When it came to cutting the vertical support members and the back slats, I found dimensions missing.
-The front vertical support I made 21-1/2” high, the rear vertical support I made 31” high, and the back slats I made 36” long.
-I also tapered the back slats by making them ½” narrower at the bottom.
+The front vertical support I made 21½ inches high, the rear vertical support I made 31 inches high, and the back slats I made 36 inches long.
+I also tapered the back slats by making them ½ an inch narrower at the bottom.

-Once all the wood was cut, I rounded the edges with a 3/8” round over bit on the router table.
+Once all the wood was cut, I rounded the edges with a 3/8 of an inch round-over bit on the router table.

 In assembling the chair, I found it helpful to use a large carpenter square to make sure the vertical supports were really true vertical.
 I also used this angle finder tool to set the angle of the legs to the vertical support.

 Once the angles were set, I clamped the wood together and drilled holes for the carriage bolts connecting the legs and vertical supports.
 The legs were bolted onto the supports, then the back braces were attached, checking to make sure the chair stayed square while doing so.

 Next, I attached all chair slats, leaving space for the back slats—then I attached the back slats.
 All the screw holes were pre-drilled for a clearance hole in the top wood.
 I found that I needed to take care when attaching the back slats to line up with the braces.

 I wish I would have used 5/4” cedar instead of the ¾” pine for the braces.
 I also found that some of the angle dimensions on the edge of the seat slats seemed off.
 I ended up just eyeballing the angles.